Malaga is one of the most beautiful cities in Andalusia which has a lot to offer to its visitors, even to the ones who are on a budget.

 Opening hours: Mon: Closed, Tue – Sun: 9:30 – 16:30.

-West from Málaga you can find one of the best resort cities at Costa del Sol – Nerja.
+West from Malaga you can find one of the best cities on Costa del Sol – Nerja.

 The mountains of Nerja are a good place to do some hiking.
-One of most popular walks is Rio Chillar where you walk most of the way in the water.
+One of the most popular walks is Rio Chillar where you walk most of the way in the water.
 But don’t worry, it won’t go higher than your knees.
-A perfect plan for a hot summer day!
+A perfect plan for a hot summer day! .